CASH 1 Loans logo

 CASH 1 Loans Review

 CASH 1 Loans is a Nevada-based consumer lender operating multiple storefront locations across the Las Vegas metro area, including Henderson, West Sahara, West Cheyenne, and the Nellis Boulevard location in the Sunrise Manor neighborhood.
-The company targets borrowers who need quick cash access and may have difficulty qualifying for traditional bank products, advertising that all credit histories are welcome.
+The company targets borrowers who are researching short-term cash access and may have difficulty qualifying for traditional bank products, advertising that all credit histories are welcome.
 They supplement physical branches with online and phone application channels and a dedicated mobile app.

 The company offers two primary lending products.
 Personal loans range from $50 to $1,000 and are positioned as small-dollar, fast-turnaround solutions funded in minutes after approval.
 Title loans use a clear vehicle title as collateral and can reach up to $50,000, catering to borrowers who own their vehicle outright and need larger sums.
 Applications are accepted online, by phone at (888) 858-9333, or in person at any Nevada location.
 A mobile app enables borrowers to manage their loan, make payments, and access additional cash after the initial loan.